Co-organised by Society for Computers and Law and HM Courts and Tribunals Service

 Susan Acland-Hood, Chief Executive, HM Courts & Tribunals Service

-Professor Richard Susskind OBE FRSE, President of SCL
+Professor Richard Susskind OBE FRSE, President, Society for Computers and Law (SCL)

 Welcome address to be given by: